InfuseAI/primehub-aws-cdk/README.md

 ### Login

 The above deployment may take around 20 minutes, depending on your region, the data center workload, and networking status.

+You will receive an email containing login credentials of your cluster.

-Go and check your AWS CloudFormatioin console.
+Or you can go and check your AWS CloudFormatioin console.
 By clicking `Stacks`, you should have the deployed stack named after `<your-stack-project-name>-cdk-stack` in the `Stack name` column.
 Click `<your-stack-project-name>-cdk-stack`.
 The console will show you the details of your stack a.k.a. `<your-stack-project-name>-cdk-stack`.

 Select the `Outputs` tab of the stack details.
 Refer to `PrimeHubURL` to get the URL of PrimeHub, and get the account name and password according to `PrimeHubAccount` and `KeycloakPassword`.